How to Make a Delicious Indian Chicken Korma

 - ½ cup fresh cilantro chopped

-- Start the rice in a rice cooker or small pot following the directions provided by rice packaging.
+- Start the rice in a rice cooker or small pot following the directions provided by the rice packaging.

 - Steam or microwave the green beans until they turn bright green.
-Our rice cooker has a top attachment so we can steam the foods while the rice is cooking.
+Our rice cooker has a top attachment so we can steam the food while the rice is cooking.
 When the beans are done, remove and reserve.

-- In a food processor or blender, puree the ginger, garlic, onion and half the toasted almonds.
+- In a food processor or blender, puree the ginger, garlic, onion, and half the toasted almonds.

-- Place the reserved pan you toasted the almonds over medium-high heat, add 2 more tablespoons of the coconut cream from the top of the can of coconut milk.
+- Place the reserved pan you toasted the almonds over medium-high heat, and add two more tablespoons of the coconut cream from the top of the can of coconut milk.
 Add the onion/ginger/garlic puree to the pan and season with a pinch of salt.
 Stir and cook until the mixture in the pan is almost dry - about 5 minutes.

 - Add the tomatoes, stir and cook for 3 minutes.